Storytelling with tests #1: test names and granularity

 Can we learn anything from this test?
 Well, something we can:

-• it tests part of the “amend a document revision” functionality represented by Revision.canBeAmendedBy method
+- it tests part of the “amend a document revision” functionality represented by

-• it creates a document with 2 revisions, one in state ACCEPTED, the other in state REJECTED
+method - it creates a document with 2 revisions, one in state

 However there is still the most important question to ask: why both of the document revisions can not be amended?
 Unfortunately, the test name (nor the test itself) does not answer this question.